 As a slave, he went by the name "Cudjo," a day-name given to boys born on a Monday, as the slavers could not pronounce the name "Kossola."

-Cudjo was born with the name “Kossola” in the Banté region of West Africa, which is today encompassed by the nation of Benin, in 1840.
+Cudjo was born in 1840 with the name “Kossola” in the Banté region of West Africa that is today encompassed by the nation of Benin.
 He grew up in a Yoruba community in a large family of 17 siblings.

-In the spring of 1860, Cudjo’s peaceful life was interrupted when he was abducted by the army of the African Kingdom of Dahomey and sold by them at the slaving port Ouidah.
+In the spring of 1860, Cudjo Lewis’ peaceful life was interrupted when he was abducted by the army of the African Kingdom of Dahomey and sold by them at the slaving port Ouidah.

 By this time, the importation of slaves had been illegal in the United States for nearly 60 years, and British and American ships had already set up a blockade around West Africa to prevent slaves being shipped from the continent.

 However, slave traders still attempted to illegally bring slaves to the United States due to the immense profit they stood to make by flouting the law.
 Furthermore, at that time, slave traders who had been charged with piracy were acquitted by a jury in Georgia, leading many to believe they could smuggle slaves into the U.S. without consequences.

 Cudjo was sold to Captain William Foster of the Clotilde, who illegally smuggled Cudjo and 115 more African men and women to Mobile, Ala. where they were sold to businessman Timothy Meaher.

 The Clotilde was the last known ship to have brought slaves from Africa to the United States.

 While police were alerted to the illegal shipment of slaves, and charged Meaher with illegal possession of captives, by the time they arrived on his property to execute the arrest, he had hidden away the captives and had erased all trace of them having been there.